gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 ```

 This is even more problematic if the Avro message is much larger with much more properties.
-**Kafkacat** cannot (yet?) work with Avro messages.
+**Kafkacat** cannot yet work with Avro messages.
 But there is a special version of the `kafka-console-consumer` utility, the `kafka-avro-console-consumer'.

+### Consuming Messages using `kafka-avro-console-consumer`

-On our Streaming Platform, it is part of the schema registry docker container.
+On the Analytics Platform, this is part of the schema registry docker container.
 Let's connect to the docker container:

 ```
-docker exec -ti streamingplatform_schema_registry_1 bash
+docker exec -ti schema-registry bash
 ```

 and run the `kafka-avro-console-consumer`

 ```
-$ kafka-avro-console-consumer --bootstrap-server broker-1:9092 --topic test-avro-topic
+kafka-avro-console-consumer --bootstrap-server broker-1:9092 --topic test-avro-topic
 ```

-You should see the Avro message formatted as a JSON document.
+If you re-run the Avro producer python snippet, then you should see the Avro message in a readable JSON formatted document.

 ```
 {"id":"1001","firstName":"Peter","lastName":"Muster"}